Digital-Shane/title-tidy/README.md

 The ffprobe integration only allows Enable/Disable in the configuration.

-When ffprobe is enabled, Title Tidy will automatically scan your media files to extract the video and audio codec in use for use in file names.
+When ffprobe is enabled, Title Tidy will automatically scan your media files to extract the video resolution plus the video and audio codecs for use in file names.

 ### Shows